The user interface of the Thrive editor has been upgraded! Please, check out the changes here, before proceeding.

 For example, I've placed the shortcode in between two paragraphs:

-The shortcode placed in between the two paragraphs will look like this for the users:
+Preview the page, and you will see that the shortcode placed in between the two paragraphs will look like this for the users:

 If you decide you want to make certain changes to the newly created shortcode, go back to the Thrive Ovation Dashboard, and go to the "Capture using WordPress Shortcodes" section.